hugcamrom/WSAA-coursework/README.md

 ## Repository Structure

-WSAA-coursework/
-├── assignments/
+README.md

+- ssignments

-│   ├── assignment02-carddraw.ipynb     # Simulates drawing cards from a shuffled deck
+- assignment02-carddraw.ipynb     # Simulates drawing cards from a shuffled deck
-│   ├── assignment03-cso.ipynb          # Downloads JSON dataset from CSO
+- assignment03-cso.ipynb          # Downloads JSON dataset from CSO
-│   ├── assignment04-github.ipynb       # Replaces text in a file and pushes to GitHub
+- assignment04-github.ipynb       # Replaces text in a file and pushes to GitHub
-└── README.md

 ***